 She added that a different approach may be necessary.

 “We have programs for at-risk newborns and Medicare has programs for adults with cardiac issues,” said Nachman, “so we need to think out of the box and develop a public health–focused program to keep these youth on PrEP.
 It can’t just be the every three month [doctor] office visit.”

 Will it encourage risky sexual practices?

-A 2013 study published in PLOS ONE that included almost 2,500 participants with an average age of 25, concluded that risky sexual practices were not a consequence of PrEP use.
+A 2013 study published in that included almost 2,500 participants with an average age of 25, concluded that risky sexual practices were not a consequence of PrEP use.

 However, some wonder if the results would have been different if the study involved adolescents.